VET Program Approval and Maintenance Procedure

 2. If not approved, will be returned to Program Area with reasons for rejection.

-3. Students and Registrar Services to confirm whether qualification has any active enrolments.
+3. Student and Registrar Services to confirm whether qualification has any active enrolments.

 F.